Lookup/Ibis web service API

 would be quite inefficient to send multiple requests to retrieve each

 person's email addresses.
-The fetch
+The fetch parameter makes it

 possible to do this in a single request: